Prime Minister of Japan

+The prime minister exercises control and supervision over the entire executive branch and appoints all Cabinet ministers, with the power to dismiss them any time.
+They present bills to the Diet on behalf of the Cabinet, and sign laws and Cabinet orders along with other members of the Cabinet.
+They also have the power to call an early election by advising the emperor to dissolve the House of Representatives.
+Powers of the prime minister have grown significantly in the 21st century.
+The prime minister is one of the world's most powerful political leaders in modern times.
+As the leader of the world's fourth largest economy, the prime minister holds significant domestic and international leadership, being the leader of a prominent member state of the G7 and G20.

-Sixty-six people (sixty-five men and one woman) have served as prime minister, the first of whom was Itō Hirobumi taking office on 22 December 1885.
+As of 2026, sixty-six people (sixty-five men and one woman) have served as prime minister.
 The longest-serving prime minister was Shinzo Abe, who served over eight years across two non-consecutive terms, and the shortest-serving was Prince Naruhiko Higashikuni, who served fifty-four days.
+Sanae Takaichi succeeded Shigeru Ishiba as prime minister on 21 October 2025, following the 2025 Liberal Democratic Party presidential election; she is the first woman to serve as prime minister.

 Designation

 Abbreviations

 In Japanese, due to the special nature of the work of the head of government, the prime minister's titles vary depending on context, sometimes demonstrating their role.
-Since the inception of the cabinet system, the prime minister is known in Japanese as Naikaku Sōri-Daijin (内閣総理大臣) whenever they are referred to as the head of the Cabinet.
-However, this title is usually abbreviated to Sōri-Daijin (総理大臣).
-Other abbreviations include Sōri (総理), Shushō (首相) or even Saishō (宰相).
+Since the inception of the cabinet system, the prime minister is known in Japanese as Naikaku Sōri-Daijin (内閣総理大臣) whenever they are referred to as the head of the Cabinet; however, this title is usually abbreviated to Sōri-Daijin (総理大臣).
+Other abbreviations include Sōri (総理), Shushō (首相), or Saishō (宰相).

 English notation

-The official English rendering is 'Prime Minister'.
-This English translation was informally used as the English translation of 'Grand Minister' before the introduction of the cabinet system.
-However, this was not the original English translation of 'Prime Minister', and a German translation, 'Minister President of the State', was also used in the past.
+The official English rendering is "Prime Minister".
+Before the introduction of the cabinet system, the translation "Grand Minister" was sometimes historically used, as was the translated German term "Minister President of the State".